smaccm/phase2/README.md

 The CAN Test
 ===============

 The CAN test sends and receives messages on the CAN port and prints them to the debug console.
 To run this test you can load the image on two odroid and have them talk to each other through the can port on the odroid daughter board.
-You can also attach the odroid to some other device as well.
+If you have the pixhawk configured to send/receive CAN messages you could also attach it to the odroid to see how they will talk to each other.

 More detailed documentation